demisto/content-docs/content-repo/extra-docs/packs/Phishing-Campaign.md

 - **IsIncidentPartOfCampaign Automation**

   The **IsIncidentPartOfCampaign** automation takes the list of incidents detected as similar by the **FindEmailCampaign** automation, and checks whether one of them is already linked to a Phishing Campaign incident.
 If so, it outputs the ID of that incident so that all the similar phishing incidents can be linked to it.
 This automation finds whether there is an existing campaign incident or whether a new incident needs to be created.

+- **SetPhishingCampaignDetails Automation**
+The **SetPhishingCampaignDetails** automation updates the Phishing Campaign incident that was found, or was just created by the playbook, with new information outputted from the **FindEmailCampaign** script.
+Specifically, if the current phishing incident is not already in the context of the Phishing Campaign incident, it will add that incident along with its data.
+It will also update the similarities of all the Phishing incidents that are part of that Phishing Campaign incident, relative to the incident that was *created* last.

+**Note:** The last created incident is not necessarily the last incident that updated the Phishing Campaign.
+This is due to the nature of phishing campaigns, where multiple phishing incidents are typically processed at the same time.
+This behavior in managed through a lock mechanism which ensures that the incidents are processed synchronously (one by one).
+However, it cannot be guaranteed that the first ingested incident will be the first to acquire the lock and the first to be processed, since different incidents may take different amount of time to reach the Detect & Manage Phishing Campaigns subplaybook.

 ## Playbooks ##